The Rising Entropy of English in the Attention Economy: Results

 This diet threshold condition is a familiar result from foraging theory \cite{stephenskrebs1986foraging, macarthur1966optimal,pirolli1999information}.
 To find the optimal diet, item types can be ranked in order of $r_i$ and added to the diet one by one until this inequality fails \cite{macarthur1966optimal}.
 See the Supplementary Information for a more thorough derivation.

 We can now ask which information types a forager should include in their diet, $D$, to maximise their expected overall utility rate as a consequence of rising information prevalence, here $\lambda_i$.
-For items with $r_i < R_{media}$, increasing prevalence has no effect as they are still not included in the diet.
+For items with $r_i < R_{media}$, increasing prevalence has no effect as these items are still not included in the diet.
 For items with $r_i \geq R_{media}$, increasing prevalence will mean more time spent handling these items and less time spent searching, so the overall media platform utility rate will increase,

-Combining this with Inequality \ref{eqn:info_choice}, increasing information prevalence will cause a rise in the criteria for diet inclusion so that higher information utility rates are needed to enter an informavore's diet (Figure \ref{fig:entropy-rising} \textbf{d}).
-Foragers become more selective when prey is abundant \cite{stephenskrebs1986foraging}.
+Combining this with the information diet criterion (Inequality \ref{eqn:info_choice}), increasing information prevalence increases the information utility rate required for diet inclusion: foragers become more selective when prey (or information) is abundant, analogous to the prey model in optimal foraging theory \cite{stephenskrebs1986foraging}.

-We can extend traditional foraging theory to information evolution by asking how media producers will respond to this.
+We now extend traditional foraging theory to information co-evolution by asking how media producers respond to increasing selectivity among information foragers.
 By assuming there is some cost to media of producing more informative messages --- a standard assumption underlying Zipf's principle of least effort \cite{i2003least,zipf1949human} --- we conclude that an abundance of information creates an adaptive pressure that drives media producers to create information with a higher utility rate.
+A proxy for utility rate is information density, or word entropy.
+Figure \ref{fig:simulation} shows a simple simulation of this dynamic.